Not sure if WaveMAX Laundry is right for you?

 Potential Mitigations

-• Speaking with existing franchisees about the quality of management's decisions and support is a key due diligence step.
+• Speaking with existing franchisees about their perception of the management team's competence and support is a key due diligence step.

 Citations: Not applicable